Edvard Storm: Career

 Storm returned to his home district in about 1785.
 From this point forward his work with education was of considerable value.
 In 1786, a circle of the area's more important men created a secondary school for children (folk school).
 Storm was a member of the group and came to play an important role in the administration of the school.
 Among the tasks to which the group dedicated its work was the important establishment of a middle school for children, and in this connection popular lectures were presented for older children and young people on topics from various scientific disciplines.
 Storm lectured four hours a week on lifemanship (Leveklogskab), geography, the Danish language, linguistics as well as both Greek and Norse mythologies.
 Starting in 1790, his ties to the school were more formal as he became a head inspector of sorts.
-One month before his death he got appointed to be one of the directing managers of the Royal Danish Theatre.
+One month before his death he was appointed as one of the directing managers of the Royal Danish Theatre.
 He was buried at Assistens Cemetery in Copenhagen.

-His work included Zinklars vise ("Ballad of Sinclair") written in 1781, celebrating the defeat of a force of Scottish mercenaries led by George Sinclair, a nephew of the Earl of Caithness under the commander of Lieutenant Colonel Alexander Ramsay.
+His work included Zinklars vise ("Ballad of Sinclair") written in 1781, celebrating the defeat of a force of Scottish mercenaries led by George Sinclair, a nephew of the Earl of Caithness under the command of Lieutenant Colonel Alexander Ramsay.
 Local forces were in part inspired by a local peasant girl, Prillar-Guri.
 The Scots were ambushed in an engagement referred to as the Battle of Kringen.